Friday Letters Connect Parents to Your Classroom

 It’s easy to get started writing Friday letters with your class.
 You don’t have to start at the beginning of the year, you can start anytime.
 Just send home this parent letter explaining how it works and start writing!

-Do you have a friend who might like this idea, why not share it with your teacher friends on Pinterest or Facebook?
+If you like this idea, why not share it with your teacher friends on Pinterest or Facebook?
 For more ideas and resources on this topic follow my Home/School Connection board on Pinterest!

+Stay up to date!
 Be sure to follow by email and get all new posts sent directly to your inbox!
 By subscribing, you’ll also receive this free Student Data Folders Starter Kit.